LightBitsLabs/los-csi/docs/src/upgrade/upgrade-lb-csi.md

 - `nodeName`: name of the node we want to deploy on.
 - `Pod.spec.image`: name of the busybox image. docker registry prefix may vary between deployments.

-In order to get this run the following commands:
+In order to get this, run the following commands:

 ```bash
 kubectl get pods -n kube-system -l app=lb-csi-plugin -o wide